 The tragedy of Sept.
-11, 2001 is still an undeniable turning point in recent U.S. and world history.
-After years of relative peace and economic prosperity during the 1990s, the 9/11 attacks brought the full impact of terrorism to U.S. shores — and the results have seriously affected our economy.
+11, 2001, is still an undeniable turning point in recent U.S. and world history.
+After years of relative peace and economic prosperity during the 1990s, the 9/11 attacks brought the full impact of terrorism to U.S. shores — and the results seriously affected the U.S. economy.

 Impact on Airline Industry and Tourism

-The Twin Towers attack sent shockwaves through the U.S. tourism industry.
-In the span of two weeks after Sept.11, the tourism industry reported a loss of $2 billion.
-Equally alarming, more than 335,000 people lost their jobs in tourism between 2001 and 2002, according to a case study by the Centria University of Applied Sciences.
+The Sept.
+11 attack sent shockwaves through the U.S. tourism industry.
+In the two weeks following the attack, the tourism industry reported a loss of $2 billion.
+Equally alarming, more than 335,000 people lost their jobs in tourism between 2001 and 2002, according to a case study by Finland’s Centria University of Applied Sciences.

 Homeland Security and Defense Spending

-In the beginning, the Homeland Security budget was $19.5 billion.
-Fast forward 14 years, and the budget for fiscal year 2016 totals $41.2 billion.
-According to the New York Times study, Homeland Security and related increases in defense spending due to the 9/11 attacks amounted to $589 billion, which is the equivalent of $630 billion in 2016 dollars.
+Initially, Homeland Security had a budget of $19.5 billion.
+Fast forward 15 years, and the budget for fiscal year 2017 totals $41.3 billion.
+Homeland Security and related increases in defense spending due to the 9/11 attacks amounted to $589 billion by 2011 alone, which is the equivalent of $640 billion in 2017 dollars, according to The New York Times study.

 The scale of how much money the U.S. has spent on domestic security is hard to grasp.
-The Institute for Economics and Peace estimates that from 2001 through 2014, U.S. domestic security expenditure totaled $1.1 trillion, equivalent to spending $73 billion a year on average.
+The Institute for Economics and Peace estimated that from 2001 through 2014, U.S. domestic security expenditures totaled $1.1 trillion, about $73 billion a year on average.

 Taxes and Monetary Policy

 The death toll of the Sept.
-11 attacks amounted to about 3,000 people, according to History.com, including the 19 hijackers.
+11 attacks amounted to nearly 3,000 people, according to the 9/11 Memorial and Museum, including the 19 hijackers.
 Thousands more were injured in the destruction as well.
 Shortly after the terrorist attacks, Congress passed the Victims of Terrorism Tax Relief Act of 2001 to provide tax relief for victims and first-responders who were injured or have developed illnesses related to the attack.

 The 9/11 attacks disrupted taxes, including an incredible $3.5 billion decline in the state of New York in the first 18 months after the event, according to a 2002 report prepared by DRI WEFA for the New York State Senate Finance Committee.
-Beyond the state level, the 9/11 attacks led the Federal Reserve to lower interest rates, reported the BBC in 2001.
+Beyond the state level, the 9/11 attacks led the Federal Reserve to lower interest rates.
+This might have helped avoid a major economic downturn at the time, but the cheaper, easier access to money caused bigger problems later on, the BBC reported.

-The terrorist attack and other factors fueled rapid debt creation and asset inflation, particularly in the housing and real estate markets.
-All this came to an abrupt end in late 2007 and 2008 with the deflationary spiral that included the implosion and near collapse of the housing market, banking industry and financial system.
+This, in addition to the terrorist attacks and other factors, fueled rapid debt creation and asset inflation, particularly in the housing and real estate markets.
+It came to an abrupt end in late 2007 and 2008, with the deflationary spiral that included the implosion and near collapse of the housing market, banking industry and financial system.

-Fifteen years on and Iraq is still embroiled in conflict, now involving the terrorist group ISIS.
-The War in Iraq came at a cost of $815 billion, accounting for 51 percent of the $1.6 trillion, according to the CRS.
+Today, Iraq is still embroiled in conflict; now it’s fighting the terrorist group ISIS.
+The war in Iraq cost $815 billion through the end of 2014, accounting for 51 percent of the $1.6 trillion, according to the CRS.

 Escalation and Stalemate

 Attempts to stop ISIS are ongoing.
-The coalition campaign against ISIS from August 2014 to October 2015 ran up a daily bill of $11 million, or roughly $4.75 billion total, according to the Institute for Economics and Peace.
+The coalition campaign against ISIS from August 2014 to July 2016 ran up a daily bill of up to $12 million, or roughly $8.7 billion total, according to the Institute for Economics and Peace.

-Though the Congressional Research Service calculated the cost of war to be $1.6 trillion, other experts believe it to be higher.
-A 2013 study by the Harvard Kennedy School on the War on Terror included long-term medical care and disability compensation for service members, veterans and families, military replenishment as well as social and economic costs.
-That study calculated the total cost of the War on Terror to be between $4 trillion and $6 trillion.
+Though the CRS calculated the cost of war to be $1.6 trillion, other experts believe it to be higher.
+A 2013 study by the Harvard Kennedy School on the war on terror included long-term medical care and disability compensation for service members, veterans and families, military replenishment as well as social and economic costs.
+That study calculated the total cost of the war on terror to be between $4 trillion and $6 trillion.